jtjacques/mturk-manage/README.md

 These credentials are **not** the username and password used to login at <https://requester.mturk.com>.
 However, your will have likely already generated appropriate security credentials for use with the tools and frameworks currently being used to create your HITs.

 The management interface allows you to select either the [sandbox](https://requestersandbox.mturk.com), or the [production](https://requester.mturk.com) (live) Mechanical Turk service.
-You may return to the login view by clicking on the *(change)* link in the header at any time.
+You may return to the login view by clicking on the *Change* link in the header at any time.

 If your credentials are not valid, you will be returned to the login page to try again.
 In addition to incorrect credentials, login may fail for a variety of reasons including not having an *`AmazonMechanicalTurk`* access policy attached to the credentials or, when attempting to access the sandbox, not being registered to do so.
 Please check the browser console to determine why your login may have failed.